nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 462
 00:26:31,715 --> 00:26:36,257
-[SPEAKER_00]: like to actually break it up into small chunks where we can
+[SPEAKER_00]: like to actually break it up into small chunks where we can work through it

 463
 00:26:36,237 --> 00:26:39,261